dakolyay/port/content/blog-posts/sunflower-sutra.md

 A third of the respondents follow the instructions by removing all obstacles from within borders.

+Almost no one ever turned off SM (2 participants)  but 22% have tried to change SMs' default settings.
+When asking what was the default setting they rather change, the majority agreed on "**Increase proximity sensitivity**", "**Grid appearance (floor and wall displayed)**".
+One of the reasons provided for change safety boundaries' appearance is:

+> I made the colors more noticeable and bright.
+I was careless in the beginning and I fell down stepping on a floor mat and my headset has got some cracks.
+It was a lucky day for me that I could escape with no injuries.
+So I was extra careful since then

 1. rectangles -> room
 2. Likert scale
 3. presentation